CLEVIPREX® (clevidipine) has individualized, titratable dosing and administration

 Low-volume, non–weight-based dosing1

-• Administered intravenously by a dedicated central or a dedicated peripheral line
+• Administered intravenously by a dedicated central or peripheral line1

-• Single-use parenteral emulsion* that contains 0.005% EDTA to inhibit the rate of growth of microorganisms for up to 12 hours
+• Single-use parenteral emulsion* that contains 0.005% EDTA to inhibit the growth rate of microorganisms for up to 12 hours1

-• Metabolized by esterases in the blood and extravascular tissues
+• Metabolized by esterases in the blood and extravascular tissues1

 • Elimination is unlikely to be affected by hepatic or renal dysfunction

-*CLEVIPREX contains approximately 0.2 g of lipid per mL (2.0 kcal).
+*CLEVIPREX contains approximately 0.2 g/mL of lipid (2 kcal).1

-Most patients will achieve the desired therapeutic response at approximately 4–6 mg/hr.
+Most patients will achieve the desired therapeutic response at approximately 4 to 6 mg/h.1

 Individualized, titratable administration1